-Residents are regularly scheduled for on-call duties (triage hours, which may include emergencies) at designated time periods during business hours.
+Residents are regularly scheduled for on-call duties (regular urgent walk-in hours and occasional triage hours) at designated time periods during business hours.
 Students access our services by first using our triage system.
 These are typically 15-30 minute consultations in which the goal is to assess risk, help the student stabilize, and activate coping strategies, while developing an immediate treatment plan (e.g., refer for individual counseling at SHAC or in the community, refer to a group or workshop).
+Urgent walk-in coverage is for same day crisis appointments.
 Licensed staff members are always available as back-up.